ELECTRIC VEHICLE LENDING: 2025 GUIDE FOR LENDERS

 Electric Vehicle Lending: How defi SOLUTIONS Can Help

-As a new concept in transportation, electric vehicles are making waves in the auto lending industry, and defi SOLUTIONS is at the forefront of this change.
+EVs are making waves in the auto lending industry, and defi SOLUTIONS is at the forefront of this change.
 We’re looking to support lenders’ customers when they look into purchasing extended life batteries, new in-vehicle entertainment systems, an upgraded electric motor with more torque, or any other change that could trigger a shift in loan conditions.
 With end-to-end loan capabilities, we’ll be there to provide value to lenders and their customers.

 As a leader in technological solutions and outsourced loan servicing support for the consumer lending industry, defi SOLUTIONS offers innovative tools and services for any lending institution.
 Our data-based solutions are ideal for lenders looking to delve into electric vehicle lending.
-Lifespans of electric vehicles, being longer, will also likely increase the term periods over which borrowers can finance them, and we’re here to support this change.
+Lifespans of EVs, being longer, will also likely increase the term periods over which borrowers can finance them, and we’re here to support this change.

 Getting Started